syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-LaTeX.md

 ---
 title: Working with LaTeX | DocIO | Syncfusion
-description: Learn all about how to create mathematical equations in Word documents using LaTeX with Syncfusion’s essential .NET Word library for Xamarin.
+description: Learn all about how to create mathematical equations in Word documents using LaTeX with Syncfusion’s essential .NET Word library for Xamarin without Microsoft Word.
 platform: file-formats
 control: DocIO
 documentation: UG
 ---

-# Create Equation using LaTeX in File Formats DocIO Library
+# Create Equation using LaTeX .NET DocIO Library
 The .NET Word (DocIO) library allows to create mathematical equation in Word document using **LaTeX**.

 ## Accent